ppashin/ics/source/index.md

 Welcome to the International Chauffeured Service API!
 You can use our API to get our rates for Point to Point, Hourly and Daily car bookings.
 You can make a booking via ICS API.

-We have language bindings in Shell.
+We have language bindings in Shell and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own APIs documentation.

 # Get Car Prices
 ```shell